Your Guide to Shareholder Agreements in Singapore

 - A shareholder agreement is not open for public inspection, unlike the company constitution.

-- A shareholder agreement can spell out the rules governing matters not covered by the company constitution.
+- A shareholder agreement can spell out rules to govern matters not covered by the company constitution.

 - A shareholder agreement can be used to attract investors by granting greater investor protection and specific investor rights.